Lemoncode/react-hooks-by-example/10-use-reducer/Readme.md

 - And those actions update the state in a reducer (a reducer is a function that accepts two parameters the previus state and the action, and returns you a new state).
 - Where is this?
 In thinking that the current state is like a frame of a movie, we fix it, we receive a request for change (with the action) and a new frame is generated based on the previous one and the change that we want to make, if there is no change the same as before is returned.

-Let's first to define our _reducer_
+Let's first to define our _reducer_.

 - Taking average of the fact that we are working with  ** TypeScript ** we are going to type our reducer and actions: